Resources

 Solution - The Wrath of Kahn

 Ignore all vertices of GG that can never be part of SS.
-Then our goal is to find the size of a maximum antichain in the remaining graph, which as mentioned in CPH is just an instance of maximum path cover.
+Then our goal is to find the size of a maximum antichain in the remaining graph, which as mentioned in CPH is just an instance of minimum path cover.

 TopoSort<500> T;